 Burma (Myanmar) has a rich culturalheritage and a long, eventful history.
 This journey visits the highlights of thisdiverse country, beginning in Mandalaythen on to the thousands of pagodas inancient Pagan (Bagan).

-- 10 Nights - Mandalay to Rangoon (Yangon)
+- 10 Days - Mandalay to Rangoon (Yangon)

 Join a group of like-minded solo travellers on this journey to Burma (Myanmar).
 Fully escorted by an expert local guide, your group will explore the highlights of this fascinating country, discovering Buddhist monuments in Pagan (Bagan), tranquil Inle lake, ancient former capital cities near Mandalay and British colonial history in Rangoon (Yangon).